How Does Concrete Impact the Environment?

 One solution is to increasingly replace the portion of cement with supplementary cementitious materials (SCMs).
 These materials are often already in your concrete mix and may include fly ash, slag cement, and silica fume.
-It is important to make use of these materials, as they are actually by-products from other industries that may otherwise go to waste.
-By replacing more of your cement with SCMs, you can reduce the overall amount of cement in a mix, therefore reducing the level of CO₂ emissions.
-In addition to the sustainability benefits, these unique materials can improve workability, flexural and compressive strength, resistance to chlorides and sulfates, and decrease permeability (Lafarge).
+It is important to make use of these materials, as they are by-products from other industries that may otherwise go to waste.
+By replacing more of your cement with SCMs, you can reduce the overall amount of cement in a mix.
+Therefore, this reduces the level of CO₂ emissions.
+In addition to the sustainability benefits, these unique materials can improve workability, flexural and compressive strength, resistance to chlorides and sulfates, and decreased permeability (Lafarge).
 However, one drawback to using SCMs is that it can slow down your setting time and strength gain of the concrete element (ASCC Education, Research & Development Foundation).

 Finally, it is important to remember that concrete already has sustainable properties, especially when compared to other building materials.
-Here are just a few benefits to keep in mind:
+Here are just a few benefits of concrete to keep in mind:

-- Concrete has excellent thermal-insulation properties, which reduces electricity and heat production.
+- Excellent thermal insulation properties, which reduce electricity and heat production.

-- Concrete has a long service life, which means buildings can be restored and repurposed instead of being torn down and rebuilt.
+- Long service life.
+This means that buildings can be restored and repurposed instead of being torn down and rebuilt.

 - Concrete mixes use industrial waste like fly ash, which is a by-product of coal production.
 These materials may end up going to waste otherwise.

-- Concrete naturally absorbs carbon dioxide over the course of its (long) service life (Scientific American).
+- It naturally absorbs carbon dioxide over the course of its (long) service life (Scientific American).